Selling a Home in Middle Tennessee: 2026 Complete Guide

 Why this guide matters

-Selling isn’t just listing.
+selling isn’t just listing.
 It’s pricing with precision, telling the right story, and steering a complex process from offer to close.
 The South remains resilient, and Tennessee’s market keeps moving even as rates normalize.
 Typical Tennessee home values hover near the low‑$300s, with many homes going pending in about a month.
 That’s statewide context.
 Your neighborhood tells the real story.
 Zillow

 Quick next step: